chrscato/bph-lookup/README.md

 # Medicare Rate Lookup Tool

 A Django-based tool for looking up Medicare rates based on ZIP codes and CPT codes.
+It also supports a Workers' Compensation fee schedule lookup by state and CPT code.

 ## Setup